- Faculty Directory

 - One Theorist's Perspective on Four Eras of Electron-Proton Scattering

-Robert L. Jaffe is the Jane and Otto Morningstar Professor of Physics at MIT, and the former Director of the MIT Center for Theoretical Physics.
-Professor Jaffe received his AB, summa cum laude in Physics from Princeton, where he was Valedictorian of the Class of 1968.
-He received his MS and PhD degrees from Stanford in 1971 and 1972, respectively.
+After attending public schools in Stamford, Connecticut, Robert Jaffe received his AB, summa cum laude in Physics from Princeton, where he was Valedictorian of the Class of 1968.
+He received his MS (1971) and PhD (1972) degrees from Stanford University.
 At Stanford he founded the Stanford Workshops on Political and Social Issues.

 CV & Bibliography

-- The Casimir Effect and Geometrical Optics, A. Scardicchio and R. Jaffe.
+- The Casimir Effect and the Quantum Vacuum